Funding

 Financial support for learners

 There are grants for underprivileged students and scholarships specially designed for students abroad.
-Additional support is given to students who travel to study in less populated regions of Portugal (see +Superior Programme 2022/23, below).
-Those students studying away from their usual place of residence may be entitled to housing benefit, which is worth up to EUR 221.60.
-That said, this allowance may reach EUR 288.08 in areas where rents are higher.
+Additional support is given to students who travel to study in less populated regions of Portugal (see +Superior Programme 2023/24, below).
+Those students studying away from their usual place of residence may be entitled to housing benefit, worth between 280.09 and 483.80 euros per month in the municipalities with the highest rental costs.

 Some HEIs offer special support to students suffering financial difficulties resulting from changes to the family’s socioeconomic situation during an academic year.
 This type of support is not regulated at central level and each HEI decides if and under what conditions it is conceded.